 Finally, car dealers commit an illegal act when they break up down payments into partial payments not shown on the contract; also call deferred down payments.
 Car dealerships use deferred down payments to get a buyer approved for a larger loan amount, causing them to pay thousands of dollars more for the loan.

 Any car buyer who wants to sue the car dealer needs to have a copy of the contract and any ads from the time of the purchase.
 It is always a good idea to have a mechanic do a thorough inspection of the car at the time of the purchase, or soon after.
 Ask a mechanic about the condition of the car when you take it for the first service and have the mechanic look for any sign of prior accidents such as different color paint.

 If you have been in an accident due to a defective car, the car lawyer at Consumer Action Law Group will file an additional lawsuit seeking compensation for the damages and injuries that you have sustained as a result of the accident.

-If you believe that you are a victim of auto fraud, call Consumer Action Law Group, (818) 254-8413 to have your case evaluated by an auto attorney.
+If you believe that you are a victim of auto fraud, call Consumer Action Law Group at (818) 254-8413 to have your case evaluated by an auto attorney.
 Experienced auto fraud lawyers at Consumer Action Law Group provide free consultations and accept auto fraud cases on a contingency fee basis, which means very little is required from you to file the case.
 Don’t let your auto dealer rip you off!
-Call today: (818) 254-8413 and talk to a lawyer for free.
+Call today at (818) 254-8413 and talk to a lawyer for free.